sham-devs/mcp-md-pdf/README.md

 ### Step 2: Add MCP Server

-Open the configuration file and add the md-pdf-mcp server:
+Open the configuration file and add the mcp-md-pdf server:

 **Option A: Using uvx (Recommended)**
 ```json